brotandgames/ciao/README.md

 You can install ciao via the official Docker image `brotandgames/ciao` or using Git and installing the dependencies manually.

 - `SECRET_KEY_BASE` will be auto-generated if you omit it
-- You can send emails to several addreses just by separating them with comma eg. `SMTP_EMAIL_TO="a@yourhost.com,b@yourhost.com"`
+- You can send emails to several addresses by separating them with a comma eg. `SMTP_EMAIL_TO="a@yourhost.com,b@yourhost.com"`
-- By mounting a volume (Docker) you can avoid loosing data on restart or upgrade
+- By mounting a Docker volume you can avoid loosing data on restart or upgrade

 IMPORTANT: Be sure to enable authentication (eg. HTTP Basic auth) and TLS certificates if you serve ciao publicly.